Do you remember these Irish traditions that no longer exist?

 1. Wearing the clothes of the dead to Mass

-Until the mid-20th century, in certain parts of Kerry and West Cork, it was tradition for someone in the family to wear the clothes of the departed to Mass in order to keep away ghosts.
+Until the mid-20th century, in certain parts of Kerry and West Cork, it was a tradition for someone in the family to wear the clothes of the departed to Mass in order to keep away ghosts.
 Over time people began to just take the clothes to Mass and leave them in a suitcase at the back of the church before abandoning the tradition entirely.

 2. British soldiers